yananliuhomepage/yananliuhomepage.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Dr. Yanan Liu will be joining the School of Engineering, University of Newcastle, Australia as a Lecturer in March 2024!
+I will be joining the School of Engineering, University of Newcastle, Australia as a Lecturer in March 2024!